BlackOtton/RedStar-Media/README.md

 Feel free to check them for yourself, if you want to be extra safe, use a VM.

 # What's the license for this?
 Well there isn't one (for now).
-All of these files are not mine, I just extracted them from obsure OS.
+All of these files are not mine, I just extracted them from an obscure OS.
 Therefore, I decided to (for now) leave this repository without any License.